TOEFL Lecture 2 (Listen and Read)

 Um, Pokemon might be a fad,

-but the idea of fantasy playing cards for children might be a trend, for example.
+but the idea of fancy playing cards for children might be a trend, for example.

 Another difference is that fads usually stay within one industry.